linrunner/tlp-doc/faq/battery.rst

 Symptom: after resetting the thresholds as described above, :command:`tlp-stat -b` shows the stop threshold unchanged.

-Cause: after applying a stop threshold value < 100, Lenovo's embedded controller (EC) firmware will not accept values higher than the previously set value.
+Cause: after applying a stop threshold value < 100, Lenovo's EC firmware does not accept values higher than the previously set value.

 Solution: update EC firmware (contained in BIOS update)